-- A. Placing the Hand-Off-Auto (H-O-A) selector switch in the Auto mode causes the following: - 1) The H-O-A contact between terminals 91 and 34 closes to enable the controller to start when the automatic start contact closes. - 2) The H-O-A contact between terminals 89 and 34 opens preventing the controller from being manually started. - The H-O-A contact between terminals 22 (-V unreg.) and 78 (Hand/Auto) located on an option board closes causing the output frequency to respond to an analog input follower signal. - B. Closing the automatic start contact energizes the Run Command Relay (RCR) causing the following: - The RCR N.C. contact between terminal 38 and the Shutdown Enable input opens removing the negative voltage (-V unreg.) from the Shutdown Enable input causing the controller to switch from the shutdown mode. - The RCR N.O. contact between terminals 38 and the Drive Run Relay (DRR) N.O. closes preparing to enable the controller when the DRR N.O. contact closes. - 3) The RCR N.O. contact between terminals 37 and 39 closes to energize the Isolation Contactor (IC).
-Refer to diagram 11.2.5 and 11.3.5 or 11.3.6. - 4) The RCR N.O. contact between terminals 44 and 41 closes preparing to energize the Drive Run Relay (DRR), Auxiliary Sequence Relay No. 2 (ASR2), and Sequence Timer (STR) through IC N.C. between terminals 41 and 86.
+- A. Placing the Hand-Off-Auto (H-O-A) selector switch in the Auto mode causes the following: - 1) The H-O-A contact between terminals 91 and 34 closes to enable the controller to start when the automatic start contact closes. - 2) The H-O-A contact between terminals 89 and 34 opens preventing the controller from being manually started. - 3) The H-O-A contact between terminals 22 (-V unreg.) and 78 (Hand/Auto) located on an option board closes causing the output frequency to respond to an analog input follower signal. - B. Closing the automatic start contact energizes the Run Command Relay (RCR) causing the following: - The RCR N.C. contact between terminal 38 and the Shutdown Enable input opens removing the negative voltage (-V unreg.) from the Shutdown Enable input causing the controller to switch from the shutdown mode. - The RCR N.O. contact between terminals 38 and the Drive Run Relay (DRR) N.O. closes preparing to enable the controller when the DRR N.O. contact closes. - 3) The RCR N.O. contact between terminals 37 and 39 closes to energize the Isolation Contactor (IC).
+See diagram 11.3.17. - 4) The RCR N.O. contact between terminals 44 and 41 closes preparing to energize the Drive Run Relay (DRR), Auxiliary Sequence Relay No. 2 (ASR2), and Sequence Timer (STR) through IC N.C. between terminals 41 and 86.

-C. Energizing the Isolation Contactor (IC) causes the following:
+Energizing the Isolation Contactor (IC) shown on causes the following: